carpentries-incubator/hermes_metadata_lesson/episodes/metadata.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

-## Metadata: Types, Functions, and Contexts
+## Metadata Types, Functions, and Contexts

 Metadata is a form of data that describes other data.
 Metadata provides meaningful information that makes it easier to find, identify, understand, handle, and preserve the primary data.